Skip to main content

 approaches = await agent.run(approach_prompt)

-# Execute each approach in parallel
+# Execute in parallel

 results = await asyncio.gather(*[

-agent.run(f"Execute this approach: {approach}")
+agent.run(f"Execute this approach: {a}")

-for approach in parse_approaches(approaches)
+for a in parse_approaches(approaches)

 ])

-# Select best result
+# Select best

 selection_prompt = f"""